quiquee/obc-docs/protocol-spec.md

 * `-p` - path: identifies chaincode location in the local file system.
 Must be used as a parameter in the deployment transaction.

-* `-u` - username: registration id of a logged in user invoking the transaction.
+* `-u` - username: enrollment ID of a logged in user invoking the transaction.

 Not all of the above commands are fully implemented in the current release.
 The commands that are helpful for chaincode development and debugging and are fully supported are described below.